sharat87/sharats.me/content/posts/2020-03-15_the-magic-of-autohotkey-2.md

 The code is not very pretty, but oh well.
 It works well and I'd rather not touch it.

-TODO: Here's a little GIF recording of this at work:
+Here's a little **mute** video recording of this at work:

+<video src="/img/autohotkey-select-by-pattern.mp4" muted playsinline preload controls>Your browser
+does not support HTML5 video.
+Here's <a href="/img/autohotkey-select-by-pattern.mp4">a link to the video</a> instead.</video>

 ### Batch Rename